gaurav7916/text_summarizer/README.md

 ## Text Summarizer (Multilingual)

-**Text Summarizer (Multilingual)📝** is a web application that summarizes text, PDFs, and images in multiple languages using a T5 transformer model.
+**Text Summarizer (Multilingual)📝** is a web app that summarizes text, PDFs, images in multiple languages using a T5 transformer model.
 The application is built with Streamlit, EasyOCR, and Hugging Face Transformers.

 ## Features: